Go Back

 4. Sweetened shredded coconut: For extra crunch, toast the coconut.

-5. Jumbo raw shrimp: Thawed frozen shrimp works beautifully for Coconut Shrimp.
+5. Jumbo raw shrimp: Raw frozen shrimp (thawed) works beautifully for Coconut Shrimp.
 To thaw the shrimp, place the bag of seafood in a bowl and transfer it to the refrigerator the night before you plan to make this appetizer recipe.
-If the shrimp isn't already peeled and deveined, follow these steps for how to clean shrimp.
-If you like, start with fresh shrimp; peeled and deveined.
-Jumbos come about 16 to 20 per pound (sometimes labeled U16 to U20).
+Jumbo shrimp come about 16 to 20 per pound (sometimes labeled U16 to U20).
+If the shrimp isn't already peeled and deveined, follow the steps in Frequently Asked Questions for how to clean shrimp.

-6. Yield: This Coconut Shrimp recipe makes six appetizer-sized servings; about 3 large shrimp each.
+6. Yield: This Coconut Shrimp recipe makes six appetizer-sized servings; about 4 to 5 large shrimp each.

 7. Storage: Transfer leftover coconut shrimp to an airtight container and refrigerate for up to 3 days.
 Reheat in the oven or an air fryer to 145 degrees.